How Do You View?

-How Do You View? was the first comedy series on British television.
+How Do You View? was the first comedy series on British television, aired from 1949 to 1953.
 The programme was based on an on-screen persona of Terry-Thomas as "a glamorous, mischievous and discreetly cash-strapped man-about-town", introducing a series of sketches in which he also appeared, alongside Peter Butterworth as his chauffeur; Janet Brown (Butterworth's real life wife); Avril Angers; H.C.
-Walton as the family retainer, Moulting, and Diana Dors, as 'Cuddles', in the six episodes of series four.
+Walton as the family retainer, Moulting, Sam Kydd, and Diana Dors, as 'Cuddles', in the six episodes of series four.
 The programme was broadcast live and often included Terry-Thomas walking through control rooms and corridors of the BBC's Lime Grove and Alexandra Palace studios.

 The series is described by the author and historian Mark Lewisohn as being "inventive ... truly televisual and not just a radio programme in costume".